 Derivative financial instruments in the form of cross-currency interest rate swaps are entered into for the purposes of hedging foreign exchange risk.
+In addition, derivatives have been entered into for the purposes of hedging inflation and in particular the wedge between RPI and CPI.
 These derivative financial instruments are recorded at fair value in the financial statements.
 Fair value is the amount at which a financial instrument could be exchanged in an arm's length transaction between informed and willing parties.
 Where available, market values have been used to determine fair values.
 In other cases, fair values have been calculated using quotations from independent financial institutions, or by discounting expected cash flows at prevailing market rates.

-As at 31 March 2022, the net fair value of these derivative financial instruments resulted in an external asset of $\pounds$ 791,000 (2021: $\pounds$ Nil) and an external liability of $\pounds$ 2,588,000 (2021: $\pounds$ 4,589,000) which is matched by amounts owed to the company by its immediate parent company of $\pounds$ 1,797,000 (2021: $\pounds$ 4,589,000 owed to).
-The gross notional amounts of the external and intercompany derivative contracts was $\pounds$ 91,313,000 (2021: $\pounds$ 91,313,000).
-The net notional principal of contracts, including both external and intercompany derivatives, was $\pounds$ Nil (2021: $\pounds$ Nil) with a net foreign exchange exposure of $\pounds$ Nil (2021: $\pounds$ Nil).
-The net future cashflows from these external and internal derivatives are not affected by changes in exchange rates.
+As at 31 March 2023, the net fair value of these derivative financial instruments resulted in an external asset of £5,952,000 (2022: £791,000) and an external liability of £1,941,000 (2022: £2,588,000) which is matched by amounts owed by the company to its immediate parent company of £4,011,000 (2022: £1,797,000 owed by).
+The gross notional amounts of the external and intercompany derivative contracts was £291,313,000 (2022: £91,313,000).
+The net notional principal of contracts, including both external and intercompany derivatives, was £Nil (2022: £Nil) with a net foreign exchange and inflation exposure of £Nil (2022: £Nil).
+The net future cashflows from these external and internal derivatives are not affected by changes in exchange and inflation rates.
 The contracts have fixed settlement dates.